-Each child's individualized curriculum is documented in their NLG Program Book.
-This book includes for each learning program: a description of the skill to be acquired, the specific steps, materials, and teaching strategies, mastery criteria; a description of child's current status in the program: which steps are mastered and the current step; a list, where appropriate, of the specific items or materials mastered within each step; and the child's daily performance data.
+Each child's individualized curriculum is documented in their NLG Hi Rasmus account.
+This electronic platform includes for each learning program: a description of the skill to be acquired, the specific steps, materials, and teaching strategies, mastery criteria; a description of child's current status in the program: which steps are mastered and the current step; a list, where appropriate, of the specific items or materials mastered within each step; and the child's daily performance data.